MicrosoftDocs/architecture-center/docs/example-scenario/apps/fully-managed-secure-apps.md

 ### Components

 * The [App Service Environment][intro-to-app-svc-env] provides a fully isolated and dedicated environment for securely running the application at high scale.
-In addition, since ASE and the workloads that run on it are behind a virtual network, this provides an additional layer of security and isolation.
+In addition, since ASE and the workloads that run on it are behind a virtual network, it also provides an additional layer of security and isolation.
 The requirement of high scale and isolation drove towards selecting ILB ASE.
 * This workload is using the [isolated App Service pricing tier][isolated-tier-pricing-and-ase-pricing] so the application is running in a private, dedicated environment in an Azure datacenter using Dv2-series VMs with faster processors, SSD storage, and double the memory-to-core ratio compared to Standard
-* Azure App Services [Web App][docs-webapps] and [API App][docs-apiapps] hosts web applications and RESTful APIs.
-These are hosted on the Isolated Pricing Tier plan which also offers auto-scaling, custom domains and so on, but in a dedicated tier.
+* Azure App Services [Web App][docs-webapps] and [API App][docs-apiapps] host web applications and RESTful APIs.
+These are hosted on the Isolated Pricing Tier plan that also offers auto-scaling, custom domains, and so on, but in a dedicated tier.
 * Azure [Application Gateway][docs-appgw] is a web traffic load balancer operating at Layer 7 that manages traffic to the web application.
 It offers SSL off-loading, that removes additional overhead on the web servers hosting the web app to decrypt traffic again.
 * [Web Application Firewall][docs-waf] (WAF) is a feature of Application Gateway.
 The reason for enabling the WAF in the Application Gateway is to further enhance security.
 The WAF uses OWASP rules to further protect the web application against attacks such as cross-site scripting, session hijacks, and SQL injection.
 * [Azure SQL Database][docs-sql-database] was selected as majority of the data in this application is relational data, with some data as documents and BLOB.
-* [Azure Networking][azure-networking] provides a variety of networking capabilities in Azure and the the networks can further be peered with other virtual networkS in Azure or connectivity can be established with on-premises data centers via Express Route or Site to Site.
+* [Azure Networking][azure-networking] provides a variety of networking capabilities in Azure and the networks can further be peered with other virtual networkS in Azure or connectivity can be established with on-premises data centers via Express Route or Site to Site.
 In this case, a [service endpoint][sql-service-endpoint] is enabled on the virtual network to ensure the data is flowing just between the Azure virtual network and the SQL Database instance.
-* [Azure DevOps][docs-azure-devops] Azure DevOps was used for teams to collaborate during many sprints, utilizing features of Azure DevOps that support Agile Development, and create build and release pipelines.
+* [Azure DevOps][docs-azure-devops] is used for teams to collaborate during many sprints, utilizing features of Azure DevOps that support Agile Development, and create build and release pipelines.
 * An Azure build [VM][docs-azure-vm] was created so that the installed agent can pull down the respective build, and deploy the web app to the ASE environment.

 ### Alternatives
 ASE can run regular web apps on Windows or like in this instance, the web apps deployed inside the ASE are each running as Linux containers.
 ASE was thus selected to host these single instance containerized applications.
 There are some other alternatives and below is when to consider those platforms when designing your solution.

-* [Azure Service Fabric][docs-service-fabric] - If you are a Windows-based shop, and the type of workloads are primarily .NET Framework, and you are not yet considering rearchitecting to .NET Core, then then use Service Fabric to support and deploy Windows Server Containers.
+* [Azure Service Fabric][docs-service-fabric] - If you are a Windows-based shop, and the type of workloads are primarily .NET Framework, and you are not yet considering rearchitecting to .NET Core, then use Service Fabric to support and deploy Windows Server Containers.
 Additionally, Service Fabric supports C# or Java Programming APIs, for developing native microservices, the clusters can be provisioned as Windows or Linux based.
-* [Azure Kubernetes Service][docs-kubernetes-service] (AKS) is an Open Source Project and an orchestration platform more suitable to host complex multi-container applications that commonly use a microservices based architecture.
+* [Azure Kubernetes Service][docs-kubernetes-service] (AKS) is an Open Source Project and an orchestration platform more suitable to host complex multi-container applications that commonly use a microservices-based architecture.
 AKS is a managed Kubernetes Azure Service that abstracts away the complexities of provisioning and configuring a Kubernetes Cluster.
 However, significant knowledge of Kubernetes platform is still required to support and maintain it, thus to host a handful of single instance containerized web applications may not be the best option.

 Other options for the data tier include: